lschmelzeisen/dotfiles-old/README.md

 symlinks in the `/etc` directory (this will also create dotfile symlinks in root's home directory!).

-If you dont wan't to perform automated installation, have a look at the [Dotbot configuration file](install.conf.yaml) to find out where each file should go.
+If you dont wan't to perform automated installation (why would you want to copy *all* my dotfiles?), have a look at the
+[Dotbot configuration file](install.conf.yaml) to find out where each file should go.